#1 Student Loan Lawyer

-The process of fixing your credit can be daunting.
-Credit reports contain a lot of information and use different codes to tell a story about your financial responsibility.
+Fixing your credit can be daunting.
+Credit reports have a lot of information and use different codes to tell a story about your financial responsibility.
 In regularly reviewing your report, you may encounter an entry that says, “collection account student loan permanently assigned to government.”

 This status indicates that you’ve defaulted on a federal student loan, and it was paid through insurance and closed.
 But it doesn’t mean you no longer owe the debt.
 Here’s what you need to know when your credit report shows “student loan permanently assigned to government.”

-A student loan with a status of “government claim/insurance claim” means three things:
+A student loan with the status of “government claim/insurance claim” means three things:

-- The insurance paid off your loan, and it was sent to the government for collections.
+The insurance paid off your loan, and it was sent to the government for collection.

 Most likely, the loan was placed with the Department of Education’s Default Resolution Group.
 The DRG may have kept your loan or sent it to one of the private debt collectors the government hires to help borrowers in default.

 Is my student loan held by the government?